 - Don’t use mounded heaps to start with.
-Our teas are blended so that just 1-2 evenly-topped BruSpoons is generally right for hot tea (2-3 for iced) but you can further adjust to taste with more or less from there.
+Our teas are blended so that just 1-2 evenly-topped BruSpoon is generally right for hot tea (2-3 for iced) but you can further adjust to taste with more or less from there.

 - Start on the low side for Black Tea and even lower for Green Tea.
 More Herbal Tea is generally fine.

-- Your water may be hotter then the recommended 175-190 degrees.
+- Your water may be hotter than the recommended 175-190 degrees.
 Try waiting 30 seconds from a boil and/or pouring the hot water into an intermediary cup, then into the cup with your tea.
 Try doing that twice for green tea.

 - If you are making iced tea, you can also put the ice in sooner.

 Most likely your water source is not hot enough, or you may need to use more tea.
-Be sure to stir or swirl the cup and wait the full recommended duration of steep time.

 Though most water cooler hot spouts are hot enough, some are not, or at least not right after someone else has used the hot water.
 Consider getting an electric tea kettle.
 Most are very affordable and the better ones have specific temperature settings for various types of tea.

-Bad or Unexpected Taste
+Bad or Unexpected Taste | Check your water source.